 REQUEST PROCEDURE AND COSTS

-1. Requests must be made in writing on the form supplied by the police department.
-They may be submitted to the police department in the office of the Chief of Police or his designee by mail or in person.
+1. Requests must be made in writing on the form supplied by the Department.
+They may be submitted to the Department in the office of the Chief of Police or his designee by mail or in person.

 2. The request should be sufficiently specific as to permit identification of the records in fact sought.

-3. Inspection may be made during regular business hours, Monday through Friday at the headquarters of the police department.
+3. Inspection may be made during regular business hours, Monday through Friday at the headquarters of the Department.

 FORMS ARE AVAILABLE AT THE POLICE DEPARTMENT OR AT THE WEB SITE www.yapd.org